migcast21/dustLoop/schedule.md

 9/28 - Resolved issues with signing out.
 Inserted iframes.
 Switched database from sqlite3 to Postgresql.
 Figured out Ransack, implemented both search and sort.

 9/29 - Decided on a name, and variables.
-Successfully renamed all variables, controllers, models, views, tests, helpers, from Friends variables to Dustloop ones
+Successfully renamed all variables, controllers, models, views, tests, helpers, from Friends variables to Dustloop ones.

+Implemented pagination with the kaminari gem, bootstrap.
+Figured out how to combine ransack and kaminari

 A little bit of styling was done on each day.